types of estrogen

 Symptoms during my period like:

 I had all of those.
-I also tended to get diarrhea, rashes, have trouble sleeping, and my skin would itch more than usual.
+And I also tended to get diarrhea, rashes, have trouble sleeping, and my skin would itch more than usual, too.

-Those weren’t considered “normal” symptoms for periods, but each month, I got those along with everything else.
+Those weren’t considered “normal” symptoms for periods, but each month, I got them along with everything else.

 For me, the worst of these symptoms was what I initially thought were cramps.